 According to HSE (Health and Safety Executive) from 2014/2015, 440,000 people in the UK reported work-related stress at a level they believed was making them ill.
-That’s 40% of all work-related illness.
-While some workplace stress is normal, excessive stress can interfere with your productivity and performance—and impact your physical and emotional health.
+That’s 40% of all work-related illness assigned to too much stress at work.
+While some workplace stress is normal, too much stress at work can interfere with your productivity and performance — and impact your physical and emotional health.
 Often, your ability to deal with stress can mean the difference between success and failure at work.
-You can’t control everything in your work environment, but that doesn’t mean you’re powerless—even when you’re stuck in a difficult situation.
-Whatever your work demands or ambitions, there are steps you can take to protect yourself from the damaging effects of stress and improve your job satisfaction.
+You can’t control everything in your work environment, but that doesn’t mean you’re powerless — even when you’re stuck in a difficult situation.
+Whatever your work demands or ambitions, there are steps you can take to protect yourself from the damaging effects of too much stress at work and improve your job satisfaction.

 Track your stressors

-Keep a journal for a week or two to identify which situations create the most stress and how you respond to them.
+Keep a journal for a week or two to identify which situations create too much stress at work and how you respond to them.
 Record your thoughts, feelings and information about the environment, including the people and circumstances involved, the physical setting and how you reacted.
 Did you raise your voice?
 Get a snack from the vending machine?
 Go for a walk?
 Taking notes can help you find patterns among your stressors and your reactions to them.

 Speak to colleagues